Mali: 3 European hostages, 1 Malian politician freed

 On Thursday night, the son of 75-year-old French humanitarian Sophie Petronin, who had spent nearly four years in captivity, cried out to her as she made her way off the plane.
-He swooped her off her feet in an enormous hug, still calling out “Mother!
+He swooped her off her feet in an enormous hug, calling out “Mother!
 Mother!” over and over.

-Three-time Malian presidential candidate Soumaila Cisse descended next in a flowing white robe and turban without his trademark glasses.
-“Ah, you’re here!” he said, embracing his wife and then his son.
+Three-time Malian presidential candidate Soumaila Cisse descended next in a flowing white robe and turban, embracing first his wife and then his son.

-The Malian government also made a surprise announcement that two Italian nationals — Father Pierluigi Maccalli and Nicola Chiacchio — also had been released by the jihadists.
-All four released hostages, dressed in traditional white robes and medical masks, were then brought to a late night reception at Mali’s presidential palace where they met with dignitaries.
+The Malian government also made a surprise announcement that two Italian nationals — Father Pierluigi Maccalli and Nicola Chiacchio — had been released by the jihadists too.

+All four released hostages were then brought to a late night reception at Mali’s presidential palace where they met with dignitaries.

+“I spent six months in ... very difficult living conditions, in almost permanent isolation, but I must confess that I was not subjected to any violence, neither physical nor verbal,” Cisse told ORTM, Mali’s state broadcaster.

 French President Emmanuel Macron tweeted that he had spoken by phone with Petronin and would greet her upon her return to France on Friday.